 Only call 111 if you cannot get help online, stay indoors and avoid close contact with other people.
-If you cannot get through by phone, please use the link below (it is the same process for both; there is no difference):

-To reduce your chances of catching COVID-19 and reduce pressure on Barnard Castle Surgery during this busy time, appointments will be carried out over the phone, via video consultations or by e-consultations unless there is a clinical need for you to come into the practice.
+To reduce your chances of catching COVID-19 and reduce pressure on Barnard Castle Surgery during this busy time, appointments will be carried out over the phone, via video consultations or by e-consultations unless there is a clinical need for you to come into the surgery.

 This will help minimise risk while continuing to ensure people get the care and advice they need.

 We are at work for you..... please stay at home for us.